ael-bekk/push_swap_tester/README.md

 This tester shows the performance of your push_swap program

-and tester check that your checker works correctly.
+and check that your checker works correctly.

 * [How to run this tester?](#how-to-run-this-tester)